MagnusOstertag/GQA_reproduction/ReadMe.md

         * total: `for file in {*balanced_questions.json,}; do echo "File:$file"; jq '[.[] | keys | length] | add' "$file"; echo; done` -> $1087640$
         * `for file in {*balanced_questions.json,}; do echo "File:$file"; jq '[.[] | select(.types.semantic? == "rel")] | length' "$file"; echo; done` -> sum: $505906$, ratio: $46.5\%$
         * `for file in {*balanced_questions.json,}; do echo "File:$file"; jq '[.[] | select(.types.semantic? == "attr")] | length' "$file"; echo; done` -> sum: $347716$, ratio: $31.9\%$
 3. table of the function catalog (tab.
-2, supplemental, partly fig. 7 top right, supplemental): the combinations of semantic and structural types are different getting the unique combinations of semantic and structural
+2, supplemental, partly fig. 7 top right, supplemental): the unqiue combinations of semantic and structural types in the data are different from the combinations which should be generated from the catalog.
     * e.g. no `compare` <-> `attr` in the table, but in the data
         * check with `jq '[.[] | select(.types.structural == "compare" and .types.semantic == "attr")] | length' testdev_balanced_questions.json` -> $589$
     * e.g. no `compare` to `object` in the data?
         * check heuristically with `jq '.[] | select(.types.structural == "compare" and .types.semantic == "obj")' train_balanced_questions.json`
     * the combinations of `semantic` and `structural` are very different from the data
         * `jq '[.[] | {semantic: .types.semantic, structural: .types.structural}] | unique' train_balanced_questions.json`
-    * how are the question types derived?
-As they seem not to be `types:detailed`, but there is no other field applicable
     * also, in the header `semantic` and `structural` seem to be switched
 4. stacked bar visualization of the balancing (fig. 10, supplemental and fig. 5, main paper): different ranking and other significat differences for all but the upper left figure
     * no `car_modernity` (only `car_modern`) or `ground_type` in the data